ergoplatform/ergodocs/docs/dev/stack/explorer/graphql.md

 # GraphQL

+[Ergo GraphQL](https://github.com/capt-nemo429/ergo-graphql) is a GraphQL server on top of Ergo Platform's explorer database schema.

 There is no formal doc for ergo-graphql but you can play around with Apollo Studio, see the schema structure and make queries on it easily.

-[Ergo GraphQL](https://github.com/capt-nemo429/ergo-graphql) server on top of Ergo Platform's explorer database schema.

 ## Instances